askyx/pretty_printer/README.md

 more examples can be found in the [test](./test) directory.

+### support

+- PostgreSQL 16
+- Greenplum-7.0.0

+maybe some error, only tested tpch and some simple queries. but it easy to fix.

 ### Add your pretty printer

 1. add you node strucutre to [`printer/node_struct.py`](./printer/node_struct.py) file.